Aksel Jacobsen Bogdanoff: Partisan service

 After training as a radio operator in the Soviet Union, Bogdanoff, in April 1944, parachuted alone onto Kvaløya island and set up a radio bearing on the Torskefjord height between large stones.
 In connection with the Porsa action, he was captured and tortured by a German search party on 9 June 1944.
 He revealed nothing but he is supposed to have made some deal which the Germans honoured, resulting in his survival.

 Polar bear

-In 1953, when Aksel Bogdanoff and Ingvald Bogdanoff were out inspecting their salmon nets in the Lille Ekkeroy area, they encountered a polar bear which is believed to have come on an ice-floe from Svalbard.
+In 1953, when Aksel and Ingvald Bogdanoff were out inspecting their salmon nets in the Lille Ekkeroy area, they encountered a polar bear which is believed to have come on an ice-floe from Svalbard.
 They shot and killed the bear.
 This is the last time that a polar bear was seen in Finnmark.